canonical/etrace/README.md

       -t, --no-trace              Don't trace the process, just time the total execution --clean-snap-user-data  Delete snap user data before executing and restore after execution --reinstall-snap        Reinstall the snap before executing, restoring any existing interface connections for the snap
+      -n, --repeat=               Number of times to repeat each task

 [exec command arguments]
   Cmd:                            Command to run